Chingu-Solo/solo-koala-77/README.md

 ### **Extras (Not Required)**

 - [ ] Make your design fully responsive (small/large/portrait/landscape, etc.)
-- [ ] Implement the light/dark mode toggle buttons
+- [x] Implement the light/dark mode toggle buttons
-- [ ] Implement the change display icon so you can flip between a grid layout and a list layout for the font cards
+- [x] Implement the change display icon so you can flip between a grid layout and a list layout for the font cards
-- [ ] Make the 'add-font' icon add the font to a list (localHost, Cache API, etc) for front-end persistence; users can then delete the font from the list

 <!-- ## License